 - Pick a warm room and a water-resistant, flat surface (such as a changing table or the floor).

-- If you use a changing table, be sure to use the safety strap at all times.
+- If you use a changing table, use the safety strap at all times.
+Don't leave the table while giving a baby a sponge bath.

 - Undress the baby and wrap him or her in a towel.